Beirut rescue workers detect possible signs of life beneath rubble, nearly a month after explosion

 “We’re not sure if they are alive.
 One of them is for sure dead,” Bitar said.
 “We are not even sure there are bodies inside.
 That is what the equipment is showing.
-Sometimes the equipment shows something and there is nothing inside. “
+Sometimes the equipment shows something, and there is nothing inside. ”

 The Topos team is known worldwide for its rescue work, notably during the Haitian earthquake when they rescued a person who had been buried for 27 days, the local Daily Star newspaper reported.